lundqvistr/manual_medfak_research_data/manual.md

 Bad example:

 #### Variables measured at the same time point.
-Given that the data set is in a wide format (se section x.x.x), variables measures at different time points should be given excectly the same name, except for suffix.
+Given that the data set is in a wide format (see [Wide or long format?](wide-or-long-format), variables measures at different time points should be given excectly the same name, except for suffix.
 Good example:
 Bad example: